underscore42/duplicate-removal/README.md

 # duplicate-removal
-Finds duplicate files via hashing in a given directory, removal is optional
+Finds duplicate files via hashing in a given directory, recursive, removal is optional

 Usage: call with a path to work on